Distributive-Network/PythonMonkey/README.md

     - npm (nodejs)
     - [Poetry](https://python-poetry.org/docs/#installation)

+2. Run
+    ```bash
+    $ poetry run pip install python/pminit # use local version of `pminit`
-2. Run `poetry install`.
-This command automatically compiles the project and installs the project as well as all Python dependencies to the poetry virtualenv.
+    $ poetry install # This command automatically compiles the project and installs the project as well as all Python dependencies to the poetry virtualenv.
+    ```

 ## Running tests
 1. Compile the project